Trigger point dry needling (TPDN) is a common soft tissue therapy that we use here at Watsonia Podiatry

 Trigger point dry needling involves the use of an acupuncture needle into a trigger point within the muscle.
 The aim of trigger point dry needling is to relax the trigger point in order to reduce your pain.
 It provides what is called an analgesic effect, which is pain relief, as well as helping to promote blood flow to the area and flush out the chemicals responsible for pain.
 When the acupuncture needle is inserted into the muscle, it initiates a chemical and mechanical response.
 The ‘twitch’ response is a visible small movement of the muscle and it indicates that the needle has accurately penetrated the trigger point.

 The sensation of dry needling is different for everyone.
 Some find it uncomfortable, whilst others barely notice it.
 It also depends on which muscles are being targeted, with larger muscle groups usually being more uncomfortable to needle.
 Patients will feel the initial sharp prick of the needle when it is inserted into the muscle.
-Patients can experience a dull, heavy, aching feeling and/or a twitch response when the needle is inserted.
+Patients can experience a dull, heavy, aching feeling and/or a twitch response when the needle is inserted, which is normal.
+You may also experience referred discomfort to nearby structures.
 The needle usually remains in situ (in the muscle) for approximately 5-10 minutes.

 What Can I Expect To Feel After My Treatment?